vvvuPurdue/CS180_Project5/README.md

 * **Account Class:**
 	* This class is called to hold information regarding any info in a user's account.
+	* Testing done on this class is through JUnit tests in RunLocalTest.java.
   	* Constructor
     	* The constructor sets parameters equal to private variables in the class and also initializes 3 Account arrayLists.
 Parameters include String username, String password, String email, String phoneNumber, String bio, and String interests.
 The arrayLists initialized are friends, friendRequests, and requestedFriends.